innoraft/log-email-alerts/README.md

 # log-email-alerts

-This is a node.js script which alerts on any error occurrence in any log file.
+This is a node.js script which alerts on any new line occurrence in a log file.
 We made this to use with PM2

 User can customize the number of lines to send from the log file and also the delay between between two alerts.